sznowicki/uptime-check/README.md

 ## How it works
 Makes simple curl requests, gathers data on response and if requested also is looking for a keyword inside the document body.

 If http code (response) is 2xx website is considered "up".
-If there is a keyword given for search but the keyword cannot be found in the document body, website is considered "down".
+If there is a keyword given for search, but the keyword cannot be found in the document body, website is considered "down".

 ## Example usage
 ```javascript